kmkomori/sp25-cse110-lab7/README.md

     Navigation is best used to evaluate the page upon its initial load, while snapshot should be used if you want to analyze the performance of a specific page after some number of user interactions or changes (although it cannot analyze the actual JS performance or changes to the DOM tree as they occur).

-*4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.*
+4) *Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.*

     The biggest issue with the CSE 110 shop site is the speed index.